huynhstin/BlackJack/README.md

     -> Only when initially dealt

+    -> Each hand gets dealt one more card, then proceed as normal

+      -> Can pick which of the two split hands to hit with

   Other logic:

     -> Dealer must hit if less than 16, stand if at least 17